exbotanical/ys/docs/documentation/routing.md

 Route handlers are functions that implement the `route_handler*` interface, then registered as either route record handlers or middleware.
 Route handlers and middleware are executed as part of a LIFO chain.

 When invoked, each route handler is passed the `request*` and a pre-initialized `response*`.
-While the `request*` should be treated as immutable, the `response*` may be modified to craft what will eventually be sent to the client.
+While the `request*` is immutable, the `response*` may be modified to customize what will eventually be sent to the client.

 Each route handler should return the response so it may be passed to the next handler.